Liu-group/AutoSolvate/docs/tutorialGUI.rst

 .. image:: _images/tutorial1_6_0.png
    :width: 800

-By default, we use the ``imolecule`` package to view the molecule, and you will see a new window in your default web browswer, as shown below.
+By default, we use the ``imolecule`` package to view the molecule, and you will see a new window in your default web browser, as shown below.

 .. image:: _images/tutorial1_6.png
    :width: 800

-You can also select the other molecule visualizer ``nglview``, which will automatically launch a Jupyter notebook in your browswer.
+You can also select the other molecule visualizer ``nglview``, which will automatically launch a Jupyter notebook in your browser.
 You can then run the notebook and view the molecule with atom indices label, as shown below:

 .. image:: _images/tutorial1_6_2.png
    :width: 800

-For this example, because it is neutral napthalene molecule, the default settings will work OK, so you can skip setting the rest of the options, and directly click the last button to generate structure and force field files:
+For this example, because it is a neutral napthalene molecule, the default settings will work OK, so you can skip setting the rest of the options, and directly click the last button to generate structure and force field files:

 .. image:: _images/tutorial1_7.png
    :width: 800